cs544-wisc/s23/p3/README.md

 Num of Blocks: 259
 </pre>
 </details>

+Note that HDFS datanodes use heartbeats to inform the namenode of its liveness.
+That is, the datanodes send a small dummy message (heartbeat) periodically (every 3 seconds by default) to inform the namenode of its presence.
+Recall that when we start the namenode, we specify `dfs.namenode.stale.datanode.interval=10000` and `dfs.namenode.heartbeat.recheck-interval=30000`.
+The first says that the namenode considers the datanode stale if it does not receive its heartbeat for 10 seconds (10000 ms) and the second says that it will consider the datanode dead after another 30 seconds.
+Hence, if you configure your cluster correctly, the namenode will become aware of the loss of datanode within 40 seconds after you killed the datanode.

 Run your code from part 3 again that counts the multi and single family dwellings in new cells.
 Do so on both double.csv and